Rexios80/hds_overlay/README.md

    - The IP address of the machine running the overlay application can be found by opening a terminal and running ipconfig (or ifconfig on macOS and Linux)
    - The default port the overlay application runs on is 8080, but this can be changed in the code if there is a conflict
    - An example of what should go in this text field is this: `192.168.1.105:8080`
+   - There is an input method in watchOS 6 that allows you to type in text fields from your iPhone.
+This is by far the easiest way to input the information into the watch application.
 4. Click the start button

 You should soon see numbers in the webpage you opened earlier.
 This is the health data the watch is sending over your local network.